 The Oath (Rota)

-In 1901, children from the Polish town of Września, at that time under German occupation, refused to answer in German during their classes.
-A seemingly small incident was to ignite one of the most famous protests against the Germanisation of Polish children and passed down in history as the Września children’s strike.
+In 1901, children from the Polish town of Września, at that time under German occupation, refused to answer in German during lessons.
+This seemingly small incident ended up igniting one of the most famous protests against the Germanisation of Polish children and went down in history as the Września children’s strike.
 Its repercussions were outrageous.
-Not only were the children beaten at school for not complying with their German teachers’ orders but everyone involved (both children and parents) were brought to court and sentenced to up to 2 and a half years in prison.
+Not only were the children beaten at school for not complying with their German teachers’ orders but everyone involved (both children and parents) were brought to court and sentenced to up to two and a half years in prison.

 The social resonance of this event was huge and the strike attracted international attention.
 Polish artists joined the movement.
-Ignacy Paderewski, a famous pianist and composer, publicly declared that all the income from his German tour would be donated to the Września activists.
+Ignacy Jan Paderewski, the famous pianist, composer and statesman, publicly declared that all the income from his German tour would be donated to the Września activists.
 It caused huge indignation among Germans, who eventually boycotted the tour, thus giving the cause even more publicity.

 The most momentous result of the strike, from an artistic and patriotic standpoint, was a poem written by Maria Konopnicka.
-Feliks Nowowiejski, a renowned composer, wrote the music and the hymnic song immediately became the anthem of the protesters.
+The nowned composer Feliks Nowowiejski wrote the music and the hymnic song immediately became the anthem of the protesters.
 Its first verse goes:

 We won't forsake the land we came from,